My

 They’d

-stuck me with the American.
+stuck me with an American: Chip from Mobile, Alabama.
 My Viking dream was shattered.

 And he